OWASP/CheatSheetSeries/cheatsheets/Cross-Site_Request_Forgery_Prevention_Cheat_Sheet.md

 ## Token Based Mitigation

 This defense is one of the most popular and recommended methods to mitigate CSRF.
 It can be achieved either with state (synchronizer token pattern) or stateless (encrypted/hash based token pattern).
 See section 4.3 on how to mitigate login CSRF in your applications.
-For all the mitigation's, it is implicit that general security principles should be adhered
+For all the mitigations, it is implicit that general security principles should be adhered

 - Strong encryption/HMAC functions should be adhered to.